 There are many 'popular' misconceptions and misunderstandings of how the system works in relation to Wills and Inheritance Tax on death.
-Here, Helen Calcutt, Head of our Private Client department dispels the most common five myths which she regularly comes across in her line of work.
+Our Private Client department dispels the most common five myths which they regularly comes across in their line of work.

 I don't need to make a Will as I am married and my wife will get everything anyway.